Start With the Easy Stuff

 1. Is this worn out?

-- Old dress shirts
+- Old dress shirts past their prime

 2. Is this not my style?

-- Polo shirts I didn’t like
+- Polo shirts that I never actually wore

-- Gray slacks purchased for a wedding
+- Gray slacks I bought for a wedding and never wore again

 3. Will this never fit me?